 In many smartphones today quick settings and notifications share a shade, however, Huawei thought it would be better to separate them and place them side by side in an interface pull down from the top of the screen.

 The Honor 8 comes with some pre-installed apps, an app that I really like is the Smart Controller, this app gives you the ability to transform the phone into a remote control for your appliances with the use of the iris scanner on the phone.

 The dual camera setup on this phone was a great decision on the part of Huawei.
 Whether taking pictures in a dark or light setting the cameras performed well.
 The front-facing camera is a 8MP camera that works well for taking selfies.

-Battery Life And Performance:
+Huawei Honor 8 Battery Life And Performance: